hpwv/producer/README.md

 producers: int # the number of producers per container
 intervall: int # ms intervall in which new data should be produced
 type: 'car' | 'bike' | 'pedestrian' # string representation of the type for this producer
+speedPerTick: 0.8 # value that defines the movement in x and y direction per intervall
 ```

 The `docker-compose.yml` defines which producers will be started.

 ## Prerequisites
+Install `docker` and `docker-compose`.
+Run `docker compose build` to build the docker containers ahead of running them.

 Make sure the Kafka Cluster is up and running before starting the producers.

 ## Running